marbel89/df-animal-breeder/README.md

    - Filter by sex, age, gelded, caged
    - Batch operations: Tag, Geld, Cage, Butcher
    - CSV export

+     ## Future
+     - From a gameplay point of view, the exact attributes stats should probably be obfuscated and only ingame data should be used (i.e. "strong", "good kinesthetic sense" and so on).
+For testing I had to know the exact stats.
+     - Well, the feature of attribute hereditary needs to be patched in, to begin with...

 ## Known bugs:
 - Copy to clipboard does not properly format